How it Works

 Working Locally

-If you are working locally, you will have to expose your local Chainlit app to the internet to receive incoming messages to Slack.
+If you are working locally with HTTP mode, you will have to expose your local Chainlit app to the internet to receive incoming messages from Slack.
 You can use ngrok for this.Set the App Manifest

 Go to App Manifest and paste the following Yaml.Replace the